 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that concisely covers specific capabilities (DAGs, operators, sensors, testing, deployment), uses natural trigger terms users would employ, and includes an explicit 'Use when' clause.
-It uses proper third-person voice and is clearly distinguishable from other skills due to the specific Apache Airflow domain focus.
+This is a strong skill description that clearly identifies the technology (Apache Airflow), lists specific capabilities (DAGs, operators, sensors, testing, deployment), and provides an explicit 'Use when' clause with natural trigger terms.
+It is concise, uses third-person voice, and is highly distinguishable from other skills.

 | Dimension | Reasoning | Score |